Lineblocs/site/app/docs/quickstarts/provision-grandstream-gxp2160.md

 ## Changing Provisioning Path

-To change your Provisioning Path please go to "Maintenance -> Upgrade and Provisioning" section, Then please set your "Config Server Path" to:
+To change your Provisioning Path please go to "Maintenance -> Upgrade and Provisioning" section, then please set your "Config Server Path" to:

 ```
 prv.lineblocs.com